phly/phly_mustache/doc/book/pragmas.md

 Pragmas are a way to extend the mustache syntax, as well as alter it.
 They are invoked using the syntax `{{%PRAGMA-NAME}}`.

+Pragmas can affect both the lexing (tokenization/parsing) and rendering phases of templating.
+In the former case, they can be used to analyze tokens and potentially change them; in the latter, they can be used to alter how view data is processed and rendered.

 > ## Pragma names
 >
 > Pragma names consist **only** of uppercase alphabetical characters and dashes.